tensorly/tensorly/doc/user_guide/backend.rst

 .. note::

    In short, you can write your code using TensorLy and you can transparently combine it and execute with any of the backends.
-   Currently we support NumPy PyTorch, JAX, TensorFlow and CuPy as backends.
+   Currently we support NumPy PyTorch, JAX, TensorFlow, CuPy and Paddle as backends.

 Backend?
 --------
-To represent tensors and for numerical computation, TensorLy supports several backends transparently: the ubiquitous NumPy (the default), JAX, and PyTorch.
+To represent tensors and for numerical computation, TensorLy supports several backends transparently: the ubiquitous NumPy (the default), JAX, PyTorch and Paddle.
 For the end user, the interface is exactly the same, but under the hood, a different library is used to represent multi-dimensional arrays and perform computations on these.

-In other words, you write your code using TensorLy and can then decide whether the computation is done using NumPy, PyTorch or JAX.
+In other words, you write your code using TensorLy and can then decide whether the computation is done using NumPy, PyTorch, JAX or Paddle.

 Why backends?
 -------------